 State and local officials, along with the state’s congressional delegation, are raising concerns about the potential implications of an executive order signed by President Donald Trump yesterday that aims to dismantle the U.S. Department of Education.

-While congressional approval would be needed to formally close a federal department, the executive order directs the secretary of education to “take all necessary steps to facilitate the closure” of her department “to the maximum extent appropriate and permitted by law.”
+While congressional approval would be needed to formally close a federal department, the executive order directs the secretary of education to “take all necessary steps to facilitate the closure” of the department “to the maximum extent appropriate and permitted by law.”

-Gov. Maura Healey said closing the Department of Education would be “bad for students, teachers and schools,” and could threaten more than $2 billion in education funding that flows to Massachusetts each year.
+In a prepared statement on March 20, Gov. Maura Healey said closing the Department of Education would be “bad for students, teachers and schools,” and could threaten more than $2 billion in education funding that flows to Massachusetts each year.

 She said the state would not be able to fully replace the loss of federal funds.